Instagram/MonkeyType/doc/configuration.rst

     Defaults to 2000.

-  .. method:: include_unparsable_defaults() -> bool

-    In order to output complete and correct stubs, MonkeyType imports your code and inspects function signatures via the ``inspect`` standard library module, and then turns this introspected signature back into a code string when generating a stub.

-    Some function arguments may have complex default values whose ``repr()`` is not a valid Python expression.
-These cannot round-trip successfully through the introspection process, since importing your code does not give MonkeyType access to the original expression for the default value, as a string of Python code.

-    By default MonkeyType will simply exclude such functions from stub file output, in order to ensure a valid stub file.
-Return ``True`` from this config method to instead include these functions, invalid syntax and all;
-    you'll have to manually fix them up before the stub file will be usable.

-    Defaults to ``False``.

   .. method:: cli_context(command: str) -> Iterator[None]

     A context manager which wraps the execution of the CLI command.